luca-breebaart/Inshare/README.md

 ## Prerequisites

 Ensure that you have the latest version of React, Node.js and Express.js is installed on your machine.
-The Plugin plugin will also be required.

 ## How to install